fpserg/RealMe/docs/PRODUCT/MORNING_SERPENT_PROTOCOL.md

 Morning Serpent completes successfully only when:

-- Chronicle has been generated.
+- the Chronicle has been generated;
-- CURRENT_WBT has been initialized.
+- CURRENT_WBT has been initialized;
-- All unfinished commitments have been carried forward.
+- all unfinished commitments have been carried forward;
-- Any supplied Living Inputs have been incorporated into CURRENT_WBT and the new Operational Record.
+- supplied Living Inputs have been incorporated into:
+  - CURRENT_WBT;
+  - today's Operational Record;
-- The new operational day is ready for Steward.
+- the World is ready for Stewardship.

+---

+# Philosophy

+Morning Serpent is the bridge between history and continuity.

+The Operational Record preserves what happened.

+The Chronicle preserves why it mattered.

+CURRENT_WBT preserves what now belongs to the World.

+Each morning, history becomes memory.

+Memory becomes continuity.

+Continuity becomes stewardship.